SitecorePowerShell/Book/installation/README.md

 You should be able to install directly over the previous installation of 6.0+.

 * For Sitecore 10.1 and newer along with Identity Server you should enable the provided configuration _Spe.IdentityServer.config_.
-* For Sitecore 10.2 and newer you can leverage the IAR packages.
+* For Sitecore 10.1 and newer you can leverage the IAR packages.
 There is still the need for *dacpac* deployments because SPE includes a security user and role.
+  * An additional patch is required for 10.1 to include the location `/sitecore modules/items/`.
+See [Gist here](https://gist.github.com/michaellwest/87c26d25407b0a8bcfbcabfabedbbdb7).

 {% hint style="info" %}
 Using packages with the *Items as Resources* (IAR) files will require additional steps to remove database records that correlate with the contents of the _*.dat_ files.
 Refer to the Sitecore documentation when upgrading for the process to cleanup the databases.
 [This post](https://www.maartenwillebrands.nl/2022/02/15/sitecore-removing-iar-items-from-the-database/) may be helpful if you wish to take a more precise approach.